andrewjkerr/ufid_parser/README.md

 # UFIDParser

-The UFIDParser takes in a string read from the barcode on a UFID and spits back out the UFID number.
+The UFIDParser takes in a string read from the barcode on a UFID and gives you access to the UFID number stored on the barcode.

 ## Installation